A robust regression approach to synthetic control with interference: Applications

-Previously, \cite{muhlbach2021tree} analyzed this dataset by employing a variant of the synthetic control method to estimate the effect on conflicts in Israel-Palestine, excluding Iran from the donor pool due to potential interference from US-Iran relations.
-Interference effects on other Middle Eastern countries are not considered in their analysis.
-However, given the geographical, religious, and political complexities, it is highly suspected that the intervention of US debating policy could have interference effects on other Middle Eastern countries.
-In the following, we apply our method to estimate the average direct effect on Israel-Palestine and provide insights on potential interference effects.
-We treat the other eight countries as control units, analyzing the data by the proposed method with two factors ($r=2$) and assuming no more than $\lfloor 9/2 - 2\rfloor = 2$ units are affected by the intervention.
-Notably, we include Iran in our analysis to allow for possible interference.
-We employ the circular block bootstrap with a block size of four weeks to construct Wald-type confidence intervals. details of the block bootstrap procedure are provided in Section C of the Supplementary Material.
-The estimation results are summarized in Table \ref{tbl:appbase}.
+Previously, \cite{muhlbach2021tree} analyzed this dataset using a variant of the synthetic control method to estimate the effect on conflicts in Israel-Palestine, excluding Iran from the donor pool due to potential interference from US-Iran relations.
+Their analysis did not consider interference effects on other Middle Eastern countries.
+However, given the geographical, religious, and political complexities of the region, the embassy relocation may plausibly affect other Middle Eastern countries to produce interference effects.
+We apply our method to estimate the direct effect on Israel-Palestine and potential interference effects on other countries, where we re-include Iran to examine possible interference.
+We fit the proposed method with two factors ($r=2$), assuming no more than two units affected by the intervention with Assumption \ref{asmp:sparsity}.
+The block length for bootstrap inference is set to four weeks.
+The results are summarized in Figure \ref{fig:appbase}.

-For the effect on Israel-Palestine (average direct effect), the point estimate indicates that the US embassy relocation policy increases the number of conflicts by 25.22 per week; closely aligned with the estimate (26.10) of \cite{muhlbach2021tree}.
-However, the confidence intervals (95\% CI: (-13.65, 64.09), 90\% CI: (-7.40, 57.84)) do not provide sufficient evidence for a statistically significant effect.
-This may be because many other long-standing and influential factors for conflicts in this region overwhelm the impact of the relocation policy.
-For the other countries, we detect a significant positive average interference effect in Jordan, with an estimated average increase of 8.00 (95\% CI: (0.73, 15.26)) conflicts per week.
-This is consistent with the real-world evidence that large-scale protests against the policy erupted in Jordan.
-The average interference effects on the other countries are not statistically significant at level $0.05$.
-The estimated average interference effect on Iran is 19.85 with a p-value of 0.219, so it still lacks evidence to conclude a statistically significant impact on Iran.
-Our analysis suggests Jordan should be excluded from the donor pool, which reveals the challenge in the selection of the donor pool for empirical researchers using synthetic control methods \citep{muhlbach2021tree}.
+Our analysis suggests that the US embassy relocation increased conflicts in Israel-Palestine by an average of 25.22 per week, closely aligned with the estimate of 26.10 reported by \cite{muhlbach2021tree}.
+However, the confidence interval (90\% CI: -7.40, 57.84) does not indicate statistical significance, possibly because other long-standing factors driving conflicts in this region overwhelm the impact of the relocation policy.
+Among other countries, we detect a significant positive interference effect on Jordan, with an estimated average increase of 8.00 conflicts per week (95\% CI: 0.73, 15.26).
+Interference effects on other countries are not statistically significant at the 0.05 level.
+In particular, the estimated average interference effect on Iran is 19.85 with a $p$-value of 0.219.
+These findings suggest that Jordan should be excluded from the donor pool, highlighting the challenge of donor pool selection for researchers applying synthetic control methods.